 Ataturk Memorial, Tarakena Bay Wellington

-This memorial, built in 1990, honours Mustafa Kemal Atatürk, the first president of the Republic of Turkey and commander of Ottoman forces at The Dundarelles during the first world war.
-It is located on a ridge above Tarakena Bay on the south coast of Wellington which bears a likeness to the landscape of the Gallipoli peninsula.
+Built in 1990 to honour Mustafa Kemal Atatürk, his memorial is located above Tarakena Bay on the south coast of Wellington/ which bears a likeness to the landscape of the Gallipoli peninsula.

 The memorial was designed by Ian Bowman and is constructed in marble that includes a crescent, a bust of Atatürk, inscriptions, and soil from Anzac Cove.